jemalbrins/docs/seo.rst

 ``<header>`` should be used to wrap the headline, byline and dateline of an article or post, separating them from the contents of the article or post itself.

+``<footer>`` should be used to wrap the elements that typically appear at the bottom of the page, like copyright and contact info.

 ``<section>`` should be used to wrap the individual components of a page, the ones usually separated from their surroundings by whitespace.
 This can be an individual paragraph, a collection of related paragraphs, an image, a video, etc. How to use this tag in particular is very much open to interpretation.

+``<aside>`` should be used to wrap layout elements that aren't part of the main body of the page, but are tangentially related to it, like embedded videos and photos or pull quotes.

-Here's an example that uses all three of these tags, as we suggest you use them:
+Here's an example that uses all five of these tags, as we suggest you use them:

 .. code-block:: html